ibm-cloud-docs/EventStreams/eventstreams153.md

 ## Step 7.
 Start the connector with its configuration
 {: #step7_start_connector_mq}

-Run the following command to start the COS connector with the configuration that you provided in the previous step.
+Run the following command to start the MQ connector with the configuration that you provided in the previous step.

 ```
-curl -X POST -H "Content-Type: application/json" http://localhost:8083/connectors --data "@./cos-sink.json"
+curl -X POST -H "Content-Type: application/json" http://localhost:8083/connectors --data "@./mq-source.json"
 ```
 {: codeblock}